-The Group’s Parent Company, Essity Aktiebolag (publ), is a holding company with the main task of owning and managing shares in a number of subsidiaries and performing Group-wide management and administrative functions.
-The company’s corporate registration number is 556325-5511, and the address is: Box 200, SE-101 23 Stockholm, Sweden.
-In 2017, the Parent Company recognized operating income of SEK 367m (–) and profit before appropriations and tax of SEK 1,681m (–244).
-The Parent Company was dormant for much of 2016.
-Capital expenditures totaled SEK 0m (7) during the year.
+The Group’s Parent company, Essity Aktiebolag (publ), is a holding company with the main task of owning and managing shares in a number of business group companies and performing Group-wide management and administrative functions.
+The company’s corporate registration number is 556325-5511 and it is domiciled in Stockholm, Sweden.
+The company’s address is PO Box 200, SE-101 23 Stockholm.
+In 2021, the Parent company recognized operating income of SEK 312m (265) and profit before appropriations and tax of SEK 2,280m (2,605).
+Investments in property, plant and equipment totaled SEK 1m (1) during the year.
 Cash and cash equivalents at year-end amounted to SEK 0m (0).

 Research and development (R&D)

 Research and development (R&D) costs during the year amounted to SEK –1,471m (–1,559), corresponding to about 1.2% of consolidated net sales.
 R&D is coordinated and conducted from a global perspective.
 Product development is carried out in close cooperation with the local units, as well as through direct collaboration with customers.

 Holdings of treasury shares